laurencedawson/sync-for-reddit/README.md

 		- Messaging
 		- Split section back up...

+## TODO

+### Refactoring
 	- Check what is still using legacy activity
-	- Update style for material dialogs

-	- Work on switching over to Monet
+	- Go through and remove any calls to the old HTML to Spannable parser
-	- Remove ColorUtil.isColorDark
+	- Remove any references to ColorUtil.isColorDark (should just be using the palette now)
 	- ColorUtils.setAlphaComponent

-	- Chipbar for comments
-	- Volume indicator broken on inline gifs

-	- Revert minimal awards are now the default
-	- Revert minimal post flair is now the default

-## TODO
+	- Delete custom positive button and negative button (use the new component)
+	- Delete ClickableMovementMethod, CustomUrlSpan, LongClickLinkMovementMethod
+	- Ensure we're not using any outline providers still

 ### Posts
 	- Make sure the divider is still working